saras2558/sep11-freedom-project/entries/entry02.md

 I have also learned another way that allows you to specify whether or not a variable is modifiable.
 `const`
-Which works similar like a variable.
+Which works similar like a variable `Var`

 .
 .